over2sd/gui-with-gio-corrections/egg_timer/04_button_low.md

 The last chapter was all about the overall structure of the program.
 Now we zoom into the `system.FrameEvent` and start using Flexbox.
 If it's new to you, read up on it first, for example [this one from Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox).

+## Imports

+Since this is the first time we're using layout, be sure to add `	"gioui.org/layout"` to your imports.

 ## Overall structure

 We don't repeat the whole program here, but instead zoom in on the `system.FrameEvent`: